aNap73/Project-2/README.md

 The basic idea behind Game Blog was to create a place that we could chat about intersting games and gaming news, write articles and interact with a gaming community.

 Throughout the project we had many set backs.
-Illness, new jobs, unplanned buisness trips, and the our newness with MVC, Handlebars and Passport contributed to a alot of features being cut.
+Illness, acclimating to new jobs, unplanned buisness trips, and the our general newness with some of this tech, contributed to a alot of features being cut.
+Mistakes and mistake fixing.
+In other words.... we learned a ton.

 Fortunately, we rallied in the end and given some VERY latenights..
 We got our site up on heroku with what I would call minimal functionality.
 In my opinion, this was a great success as in the, real world Project don't get any easier in my experience.